 Local insight: When hiring a private car, you should ask your driver to take you through the fishing village of Lang Co.
 It’s a great place to stop for a seafood lunch and offers a glimpse into local life.
 Also, don’t miss the chance to visit the less touristy side of the Marble Mountains – ask your driver about the hidden cave entrances!

 Insider tip: If you’re motorbiking, start early to avoid the midday heat.
-Stop at the top of the Hai Van Pass where you’ll find local vendors selling fresh fruit and coconuts – a perfect refresher with an unbeatable view.
-Also, keep an eye out for the less-known viewpoints just before and after the main pass area for some Instagram-worthy shots without the crowds.
+Stop at the top of the Hai Van Pass, where you’ll find local vendors selling fresh fruit and coconuts – a perfect refresher with an unbeatable view.
+Also, keep an eye out for the lesser-known viewpoints just before and after the main pass area for some Instagram-worthy shots without the crowds.

 How many days are in each destination?